Interstitial Lung Disease

 This test takes pictures of internal tissues, bones, and organs.

 Arterial blood gas may be done to check the amount of carbon dioxide and oxygen in the blood.
-Other blood tests may be used to look for possible infections.
+Other blood tests may be used to look for possible infections or other diseases that may cause interstitial lung disease.

 This test uses a combination of X-rays and a computer to make images of the body.
 CT scans are more detailed than regular X-rays.